jojo157/FundCentreGame/README.md

 - [Free Sound](https://freesound.org/) was used to get the sound files used in the game.
 - [Can I use](https://caniuse.com/) was used to check browser supports range and potential compability issues and known bugs.
 - [Browser Stack](live.browserstack.com) was used to test the website on different operating systems and browsers.
+- [Favicon from Pics](http://favicon.htmlkit.com/favicon/) was used to create a favicon to be used in the address bar.

 ## Deployment